dermotduffy/frigate-hass-card/docs/troubleshooting.md

 rewind or fast-forward.
 Workarounds:

 - Use `hold` instead of `double_tap` for your card-wide action.
-- Use a [Frigate Card Element](configuration/elements/README.md) or menu icon to trigger the action instead.
+- Use an [Advanced Camera Card Element](configuration/elements/README.md) or menu icon to trigger the action instead.

 ### Dragging in carousels broken in Firefox